UNIVERSE-HPC/course-material/scientific_computing/sparse_linear_algebra/06-jacobi-relaxation-methods.md

 dependsOn: ["scientific_computing.sparse_linear_algebra.04-scipy-sparse"]
 tags: []
 learningOutcomes:
-  - Using iterative methods to produce a series of approximate solutions.
+  - Be able to use iterative methods to produce a series of approximate solutions.
   - Introduction to relaxagion methods like the Jacobi method.
 attribution:
   - citation: This material has been adapted from material by Martin Robinson from the "Scientific Computing" module of the SABS R³ Center for Doctoral Training.